Building a Science Fantasy World Map From Star Systems to Magical Realms

 🪐 5.
 The Planetary Veil

-Description: A rare alignment causes the magical fields of several planets to connect and form an invisible web, altering magic and gravity.
+Description: In Zalonia A rare alignment of the planets causes the magical fields of several planets to connect and form an invisible web, altering magic and gravity.
+This alignment generally happens every 1043 years.

 ☄️ 6.
 The Reverse Supernova